OwenMichuda/Road-Network-Analysis/README.md

 After cloning the repository, running the code on a road network requires two CSV files: one of the coordinate locations of the vertices, and one detailing the connections between each vertices.
 A sample set is provided in the 'sampledata' directory, or they can be found here ([vertices](https://www.cs.utah.edu/~lifeifei/research/tpq/OL.cnode), [connections](https://www.cs.utah.edu/~lifeifei/research/tpq/OL.cedge)).

-To build the file type "make" into the terminal while in the project directory.
-To run the file type "./finalproj" into the terminal.
-To run the test suites, build using "make test" and run using "./test".
+To build type "make" into the terminal while in the project directory.
+To run type "./finalproj" into the terminal.
+To run the catch test suites, build using "make test" and run using "./test".

 ### Objectives